aeturrell/skimpy/README.rst

    skim(df)

-If you need to a dataset to try *skimpy* out on, use the in-built one:
+If you need to a dataset to try *skimpy* out on, you can use the built-in test dataframe:

 .. code:: python